Orton Chirwa: Early life

 The early life of Orton Edgar Ching'oli Chirwa is sparsely documented.
+He was educated at Fort Hare University in South Africa that served only black students, but all of their exams were from Rhodes University.
+There were ten students from what is now Malawi.
+These were Vida Mungwira, Wellington Manoah Chirwa, Harry Bwanausi, Walter Dyson Chona, Edward D. Mwasi, Henry Blasius Masauko Chipembere, Moir Chisuse, Vincent Gondwe and Gertrude Rubadiri.
+They were not in a white university but their syllabuses were from Rhodes University.

-He was educated at Fort Hare University in South Africa.
-In 1951 he wrote a long memorandum arguing against federation with Southern Rhodesia which was presented to Colonial Secretary James Griffiths and Commonwealth Relations Secretary Patrick Gordon-Walker during their visit to Nyasaland, in August and September 1951, to gauge Africans' sentiments on this subject.
+In 1951 Chriwa wrote a long memorandum arguing against federation with Southern Rhodesia which was presented to Colonial Secretary James Griffiths and Commonwealth Relations Secretary Patrick Gordon-Walker during their visit to Nyasaland, in August and September 1951, to gauge Africans' sentiments on this subject.
 During the Lancaster House Conference convened in 1952 to discuss federation, wearing academic robes he "captivated crowds with his carefully argued attacks on the federal plan at village markets and meeting halls."
 He had by this time already been in correspondence for four years with Hastings Banda, who was to become the president of the country after independence.
 Despite widespread opposition, Nyasaland was integrated into the Federation of Rhodesia and Nyasaland in 1953.
 In 1954, Chirwa joined with Charles Matinga and Andrew Mponda in forming the short-lived Nyasaland Progressive Association, dedicated to working within the new reality of the federation.
 During 1954 - 1956, approximately, Chirwa was an instructor at Domasi Teacher Training College, where, along with David Rubadiri and Alec Nyasulu, he reportedly was active in infusing his students with nationalist political consciousness.